mounikasrinivasarao/calculate-bmi/README.md

 Clone the repository:
 git clone https://github.com/yourusername/BMI-Calculator.git

 Navigate to the project directory: cd BMI-Calculator

 Install the required dependencies: pip install -r requirements.txt

 Usage
 To use the BMI Calculator, follow these steps:

 Run the BMI calculator script: python src/bmi_calculator.py

 Enter your weight and height when prompted:
-The calculator will prompt you to input your weight in kilograms and height in meters.
+The calculator will prompt you to input your kilogram weight and meters height.

 View your BMI and category:
 The calculator will display your calculated BMI and categorize it into underweight, normal weight, overweight, or obesity.
 Explanation of BMI

-BMI is a measure of body fat based on height and weight that applies to adult men and women.
+BMI measures body fat based on height and weight which applies to adult men and women.
 The formula for BMI is:

-BMI
-=
-weight (kg)
+BMI = weight (kg) height (m)/2
-height (m)
-2
-BMI=
-height (m)
+BMI = height (m) 2
-2

  weight (kg)
 ​
 BMI Categories
 Underweight: BMI < 18.5
 Normal weight: 18.5 ≤ BMI < 24.9